You are here

 Dental Sector Working Group

-On 9 April 2021, the TGA held a workshop with key representatives of the Australian dental sector to discuss the implementation of the new regulatory framework for personalised medical devices in the specifically in the dental sector.
+On 9 April 2021, we held a workshop with key representatives of the Australian dental sector to discuss the implementation of the new regulatory framework for personalised medical devices in the specifically in the dental sector.

-Following on from this workshop a working group of volunteers has been established to continue to work closely with the TGA, providing input, advice and feedback on the implementation and concerns raised by the sector.
+Following on from this workshop a working group of volunteers has been established to continue to work closely with us, providing input, advice and feedback on the implementation and concerns raised by the sector.

 For more information see Personalised medical devices: Dental Sector Working Group.